Blantyre Southern Region, Malawi Travel Guide

 When applying for a visa or presenting documents on arrival, prepare the following:

-Mandatory if arriving from or transiting through Yellow Fever risk countries or if you spent over 12 hours in a risk country airport.
+Mandatory if arriving from or transiting through Yellow Fever at-risk nations or if you spent over HALF a day in a risk country airport.
 Generally recommended for all travelers to Malawi.
 Ensure validity for life as per WHO.

 Visa fees vary by nationality and type.
 Single-entry tourist visas for US citizens often $75-$100 (subject to change).
 Check the official Malawian e-visa portal or local embassy.